bluekvirus/Stage.js/implementation/HOWTO.md

 ###Fieldset
-With view instance easily turned into form now, you might want to nest form pieces with *Marionette.Layout* and *Marionette.ItemView* and collect the values with similar hierarchy, this could be done by adding a `fieldset` property to your view definition besides the `editors` configuration:
+With view instance easily turned into form now, you might want to nest form pieces with *View* and collect the values with similar hierarchy, this could be done by adding a `fieldset` property to your view definition besides the `editors` configuration:
 ```
 var FieldsetX = Application.view({